wp-plugins/post-avatar/readme.txt

 Please visit the [Post Avatar Page](http://www.garinungkadol.com/plugins/post-avatar/) for details on customizing the avatar display.

 == Upgrade Notice ==
+= 1.5 =
+Fixed performance issue when image folder is missing and general improvements.

 = 1.4.2 =
 Added Irish translation.
 Fixed issue with post avatars being saved twice when post revisions are on.